Mick Veum, Chair

 Academic Standards for Physics Major

-- To be accepted as a physics major, register with the department office.
+- To be accepted as a physics major, register with the department office no later than the first semester of your junior year.
 To be retained and approved for graduation, you must have a 2.00 cumulative GPA (2.75 to student teach) in all courses in the major, regardless of any declaration of academic bankruptcy.

 - No more than one grade below C- in physics courses numbered 300 or above may be applied to the major.